 Mini-pills such as Nora-BE are good for women who have trouble tolerating estrogen.
 This pill is a progestin-only medication, containing only one hormone instead of the two hormones that are found in combination pills.
 The medication thickens the vaginal fluid so that it’s more difficult for sperm to reach the egg.
 It also changes the uterine lining so that it’s more difficult for a fertilized egg to attach to it.
 In about half of users, Nora-BE stops ovulation.

-Learn how you can get your first pack for FREE or read more about this drug in the FAQs below.See full product details
+Learn more about this drug in the FAQs below.See full product details

 No, Nora-BE does not protect against sexually transmitted diseases, sexually transmitted infections, or HIV.
 It is effective only for helping prevent pregnancy.